cowhi/CBPI/README.rst

 ============

-This is the accompanying code for the paper **Case-based Policy Inference for Transfer in Reinforcement Learning** submitted to ECML 2017
+This is the accompanying code for the paper **Case-based Policy Inference for Transfer in Reinforcement Learning** submitted to ECML 2017.

+Also accepted as a short paper **Case-based Policy Inference** at the TiRL workshop at AAMAS 2017.

 Run an experiment
 --------------------------